pingcap/docs-cn/system-tables/system-table-inspection-result.md

 select * from information_schema.inspection_result where severity='critical';
 ```

-Query only the diagnosis result of the `critical-error` rule:
+Query only the diagnostic result of the `critical-error` rule:

 {{< copyable "sql" >}}